glenn20/mp-image-tool-esp32/README.md

 - Using pip: `pip install mp-image-tool-esp32`, or
 - Using uv: `uv tool install mp-image-tool-esp32`.

+Support for the `fs` command (reading, checking and copying files to/from littlefs filesystems on your device), requires selecting the `littlefs` extra
+eg: `pip install mp-image-tool-esp32[littlefs]`.
+This has been made available as an extra because installing the `littlefs-python` package requires extra build tools on your computer, which you may avoid if you don't need filesystem access.

 ### Install from github source

 I recommend using [`uv`](https://docs.astral.sh/uv/) to install and manage